truenas/documentation/content/SCALE/SCALETutorials/Apps/AddStorjNode.md

 ## Prerequisites

 Storj is an open-source Decentralized Cloud Storage (DCS) platform.
-Storj permits any computer running its software to be configured to rent that system's unused storage capacity and bandwidth to users.
+Storj permits a computer running its software to be configured to rent that system's unused storage capacity and bandwidth to users.

 Before you can configure your system to act as a Storj node, the following steps must be completed: